Disney’s Animal Kingdom Quick Service Dining Guide

 Here’s a look at Trilo Bites.
 Do you know what trilobites are?
 Yeah, I don’t either.

 I’m just kidding.
-They are, well were, three-lobed arthropods supposedly dating back over something like 500 million years ago.
-This is my contribution to your “hopefully learned something new today.”
+Trilobites are three-lobed arthropods supposedly dating back over something like 500 million years ago.

 If you already knew that, you might not know that you can pick up a soft-serve ice cream, milkshake (oreo), and an order of buffalo chicken chips at Animal Kingdom’s Trilo Bites.

 Apparently, these items all go together.
-Make sure to hop on Tricera Tops Spin as soon as you finish.
+So make sure to hop on Tricera Tops Spin as soon as you finish.
 Or don’t.

-When open, Warung serves pretzels, chips, sodas, and a variety of cocktails.
+When open, Warung serves pretzels, chips, sodas, and various cocktails.

 It’s where you get that massive caramel apple, the one shaped like a Mickey Mouse.
 Or that dipped crispy rice treat that you find yourself craving anytime you see a friend post on their social media that they’re in Disney.